-At the same time, we believe strongly in the importance of extra-curricular activities.
 We offer a wide range of clubs and activities across the week, with an emphasis on taking part, making a positive contribution but most importantly having fun!
 In sport, we continue to successfully compete in football, rugby, volleyball and many more.
 Your child will also be given the opportunity to take part in and experience many trips, both home and abroad, during their time at Etone College.
-There's something for everyone ranging from Duke of Edinburgh and CCF expeditions to educational, cultural and sporting events for all years.
-There are also many opportunities for student leaders to grow such as Form and House Captains, members of the Student Council, Prefects and many, many more.
+There's something for everyone ranging from Duke of Edinburgh expeditions and skiing in the Alps to theatre productions and visits to London and the Houses of Parliament.

+There are also many opportunities for student leaders to grow such as form and house captains, members of the student council, Prefects and many more.
 Our young people are truly excellent ambassadors for the school and our community.
 In short, Etone College is a very special place where high expectations of pupils and staff underpin our traditional values.
-We pride ourselves on the individualised approach we take to learning and pastoral care.
-Each pupil is special and deserves the very best education.
-They bring with them a set of talents and goals that we aim to unlock.
+Children experience high quality teaching and we expect high standards of behaviour and attendance.
 Our ambition is to be outstanding in all that we do and to ensure that all students leave with employability skills and the opportunity to access higher/further education.